 16.4.1 Project SEARCH Skills Training Service Description

 Project SEARCH services are based on experiential learning at a host business with support from the business and Project SEARCH team and are most effective when provided in person.
-When a host business does not allow interns or staff on-site for safety or other reasons, the Project SEARCH team may develop an alternate training method that must be noted by the VR counselor on VR3360, Referral for Project SEARCH.
+When a host business does not allow interns or staff on-site for safety or other reasons, the Project SEARCH team may develop an alternate training method that must be noted by the VR counselor on VR5000, Referral for Provider Services.
 If the change in service delivery happens after the referral form was submitted, then an updated referral form should be completed and provided to the Employment Service provider.
 Remote services must follow guidance in VR-SFP 3.4.8 Remote Service Delivery.

 Skills Training Services include training and establishing accommodations and/or compensatory techniques as needed to increase a customer's independence and improve the customer's ability to demonstrate soft and hard skills to meet the expectations and production standards of a host business.